Suriname: Risk Assessment

 The 2010 elections led Désiré Bouterse, ex-military dictator from 1980 to 1987, to the presidency for a 5-year term.
 Local legal proceedings against him and 24 other people for political assassinations committed in 1982 are currently stalled.
 A constitutional court, yet to be created, will decide whether the 2012 amnesty law can be applied to proceedings underway.
 The president was also sentenced in absentia by a Dutch court to 11 years in prison for drug trafficking.
 The president’s terrible reputation may put off investors, though it must be acknowledged that the government is practising a rigorous economic policy in line with the wishes of multilateral and bilateral donors.
 He has a comfortable parliamentary majority in a coalition.

-- Mineral resources, agricultural and tourism potential
+- Mineral resources and agricultural potential

-- Support of international donors and investors
+- Support from international donors and international investors

 - Dependence on oil, gold and aluminium (95% of exports, 50% of GDP)

-- Difficult business climate: underdeveloped credit, ineffective legal system
+- Difficult business climate, ineffective justice system